Here are the energy companies which have folded due to climbing UK gas costs - and those at risk of going bust

 Which energy companies have gone bust due to UK gas shortage?
-The suppliers at risk of going bankrupt due to gas 'crisis' - and is Bulb one of them?
+The suppliers at risk of collapse due to gas 'crisis' - and is Bulb one of them?

 With five small energy suppliers having already gone bust due to the impact of skyrocketing gas prices in the UK, here’s who else could be in trouble due to the gas shortage